Bharathkasyap/Simulated_USB_Data_Exfiltration/src/USB_Data_Exfiltration_Steps.md

 * This simulation mimics a real-world insider threat but is safe and controlled.
 * Screenshots can be added later inside a `/Screenshots` folder.
-* Project can be tied back to MITRE ATT&CK TTPs such as:
+* Project can be tied back to MITRE ATT\&CK TTPs such as:
   * T1052.001 (Exfiltration over Removable Media)
   * T1027 (Obfuscated Files or Information)

----

-This file documents everything needed to explain the simulation during interviews, in documentation, or on GitHub.